wishonia/wishonia/public/globalSolutions/1-percent-treaty/why-reallocation-is-necessary.md

 ---
-title: 'Why Reallocation From Public Bads to Public Goods Is Better Than Just Increasing Spending on Public Goods'
+name: 'Why Reallocation From Public Bads to Public Goods Is Better Than Just Increasing Spending on Public Goods'
 description: >-
   Simply increasing spending on medical research while simultaneously increasing military spending does not actually increase the number of brains and resources available for research.
 featuredImage: why-reallocation-is-necessary.png